kelschbledsoe/kelschbledsoe.github.io/_tabs/about.md

 I am a Cybersecurity Professional focused on vulnerability management and automation.

 I have worked in many different companies, roles, and languages.
-Currently, my work in primarily in Python and PowerBI reporting.
+Currently, my work is primarily in Python and PowerBI reporting.

 My technical interests include secure software development, automation, and increasing the accessibility of tech and tech careers.